cindytwilliams/drupal-jobs/README.md

 # drupal-jobs
-Pulls job and internship listings from an external database and displays them in a Drupal 8 block or on a page.
+Drupal 8 module that queries job listings from an external database and displays them in a block